 This project is the next step in the implementation of the Hilltop Village, a re-imagination of the southern part of WMU’s main campus.
 Following closely on the heels of Arcadia Flats and the new Student Center and Dining Facility, this project begins to focus on the infrastructure of the larger master plan, which includes new pedestrian and vehicular walkways, outdoor spaces and the development of stronger campus connections.

-The University has engaged Fishbeck, a local design firm with expertise in all aspects of the project, and plans to bid the project to a General Contractor in May of 2023 to complete the construction, which is expected to begin mid-summer 2023 and be finished by the start of Fall Semester, 2024.
+The University engaged Fishbeck, a local design firm with expertise in all aspects of the project scope, to complete the design.
+The Christman Company won the bid for General Contractor.
+Construction began mid-summer 2023 and is expected to be finished by the start of Fall Semester, 2024.

 The project includes an extension of the Hilltop Village’s main Loop Road, which travels up from Ring Road to the Student Center and back, creating the ‘Viewshed’ green space.
 The main pedestrian pathways traversing the Viewshed, from the Student Recreation Center to the newly renovated Dunbar Hall will also be constructed.
 A new foot bridge will allow pedestrians to pass over the Loop Road as they travel along the westmost portion of the pathway.
 All pathways and roads will be ADA compliant and accessible for all.